amethyst/amethyst/book/src/getting_started.md

 `vsync: true,` If this is true then the game will use [vertical synchronization](https://en.wikipedia.org/wiki/Screen_tearing#V-sync).

-This file is used to generate a `DisplayConfig` which we can then use to make a window.
+This file can be used to make a `DisplayConfig` which we can then use to make a window.